RiceD2KLab/HERC_Sp25/5_Dashboard_Development/README.md

 ## Subdirectories

-1. modules: this houses the UI and server components of each navigation panel.
+1. **modules:** this houses the UI and server components of each navigation panel.
-2. utils: stores the functions necessary to generate plots and run the nearest neighbors model.
+2. **utils:** stores the functions necessary to generate plots and run the nearest neighbors model.
+See the directory README for more information on what is in each file.
-3. static: stores images such as logos.
+3. **static:** stores images such as logos and the CSS stylesheet.
-4. data: stores data frames while we work on integration with Box.
+4. **data:** stores data frames while we work on integration with Box.

 ## How To Run The App